PatrickTheGamerz/OrangeVest/README.md

             <div class="education-step-label">Module 1</div>
             <h3>Risk per trade</h3>
             <p>
-              Decide in advance how much of your equity you’re willing to risk on a single idea.
+              Decide in advance how much of your equity you risk on an idea.
 Small, consistent risk makes drawdowns easier to recover from.
             </p>
             <div class="education-caption">
               Try: keep used margin below a fixed percentage of equity and notice how stress changes.